GregoryTomy/timber-clone/README.md

-# Timber Man Clone in C++
+# Timberman Clone in C++

 ## Overview

-This is a clone of the popular game Timber Man, implemented in C++ using the SFML library.
+This is a clone of the popular game Timberman, implemented in C++ using the SFML library.
 The purpose of this project is to get hands-on experience with C++ through game development.

 ## Dependencies